Status of Corporate Governance

 We provide opportunities to Corporate Auditors for sufficiently understand the role and responsibilities required of them by providing corporate information, and opportunities are provided to Inside Corporate Auditors for continuous participation in external training, affiliated organizations and such.
 Outside Corporate Auditors are appointed from among persons with vast knowledge and experience in various fields, and those who do not qualify as highly independent within the meaning of "Standards for Independence of Outside Directors" established by the Company are not appointed.
 Outside Corporate Auditors ensure sound management by conducting audits from a neutral and objective standpoint, with the cooperation of internal audit departments and accounting auditors.

-To deepen the understanding of the Company of Outside Corporate Auditors, we arrange tours of airports, sales, maintenance, and other workplaces and provide training on safety.
+To deepen the understanding of the Company of Outside Corporate Auditors, we provide safety education such as a memorial climb up Mt.
+Osutaka and visits to the Safety Promotion Center, in addition to visiting frontlines.
+We also provide advance explanations on agenda items to be submitted for deliberation, as necessary, and opportunities to explain other matters at their request. arrange tours of airports, sales, maintenance, and other workplaces and provide training on safety.

 The Board of Corporate Auditors makes appropriate judgment from an independent objective standpoint, based on their fiduciary responsibilities to the shareholders when fulfilling their role and responsibilities, such as auditing the execution of Director's duties, appointing or dismissing accounting auditors, and executing rights concerning auditor remuneration.

 We have established the following committees under the Board of Directors to build a corporate governance system that results in high management transparency and strong management monitoring.